MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder.md

 Admins can govern this feature by revoking access to the **Copilot Studio in Copilot for M365** application within the Microsoft 365 Copilot license in the Microsoft admin center.
 To learn more about the Microsoft 365 Copilot license, see [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/enterprise).
 To learn more about how to assign or unassign licenses for users in the Microsoft 365 admin center, see [Assign or unassign licenses](/microsoft-365/admin/manage/assign-licenses-to-users).

+## Data processing

+Copilot Studio capabilities for Microsoft 365 are processed by the Copilot Studio service and may enable data flow both to and from Microsoft 365 and Copilot Studio.
+This data may include Microsoft 365 data, prompts, instructions, configurations, and output content.
+Use of the integrated Copilot Studio and Microsoft 365 services is governed by the respective [product terms](https://go.microsoft.com/fwlink/?linkid=2173816) and compliance commitments.

 ## Compliance

 For information about data subject rights and responding to requests to rectify personal data, see [Personal data requests for Copilot Studio](/microsoft-copilot-studio/personal-data-summary).